Alexis Martial: Career

 Martial grew up in Val-d'Oise, and began playing football in the youth department of FC Écouen as a seven-year-old before moving to AAS Sarcelles.
 At 13, he joined the Lyon academy, where coaches like Cyril Dolce and Armand Garrido helped shape his technical and tactical development as a versatile defender.
 In 2019, he signed with Servette in Switzerland, making his professional debut on 4 July 2020, replacing Gaël Ondoua in the 86th minute of a 2–0 Swiss Super League loss to FC Zürich.

 After departing Servette in 2021, Martial experienced a period without a club but remained active by training with teams such as Versailles, FC 93, and his former club Sarcelles.
 In 2022, he participated in the UNFP FC summer camp, playing against Ligue 1 and Ligue 2 teams, which reignited his drive to return to professional football.
 Shortly thereafter, he signed with EF Reims Sainte-Anne, a club in National 3.

 In 2023, Martial joined Orléans' reserves, competing in National 3.
 He evolved into captain for the reserve team.

 On 7 June 2025, Martial signed with National 2 club Saint-Pryvé Saint-Hilaire.

 Style of play

-Known for his versatility, Martial is adept as a defensive midfielder, centre-back, and right-back, with strengths in physicality, ball recovery, and forward projection.
+Known for his versatility, Martial can play as a defensive midfielder, centre-back, or right-back, and is noted for his physicality, ball-winning ability, and capacity to advance play.